 "During a heat wave, seniors, young children and people with compromised immunity especially should avoid vigorous outdoor activity, seek the shade, spend time in air-conditioned locations and drink lots of water throughout the day," Amler said.
-"Especially when they're swimming and playing in the water, children often forget to drink, so parents and caregivers should prompt children to take breaks to hydrate."
+"Children at play often forget to drink, so parents and caregivers should prompt children to take breaks to hydrate."